Looking for a PS5? Here’s where to find one in stock today

-PS5 UK stock - live: Restock updates from Game, Argos and more for 25 January
+PS5 UK stock - live: Could John Lewis restock consoles before February?

-Follow live for the latest stock updates from Game, Currys, Argos and more
+Follow live for the latest stock updates from Very, Currys, Amazon and more

-Update: The PS5 has now sold out at Argos stores, after limited regional availability landed online.
-Who could drop next?
-Read on for more information.

 2022 looks to be one of the most promising years for PS5 gamers, with upcoming titles such as Elden Ring, Sifu, Horizon: Forbidden West, Gran Turismo 7 and maybe even the PS5 VR2 headset coming in the next few months.

-Note: Update: Currys, Smyths Toys, John Lewis & Partners and Asda have yet to drop stock this month.
-Could they restock before February?
-Read on for more information.